Chapter By-Laws - 2013

 2. Players at all levels will adhere to the HDYFC guidelines for minimum plays.
 The play rule for HDYC is football players on the game day or game time roster; 22 players or below must play 10 plays, 23 players and above must play 7 plays by the end of an official HDYFC game.
 The minimum number of plays is for any post regular season games.

 4. The Board of Directors will make a determination if there should be two (2) teams within any specific division; this decision will have to be approved by the HDYFC because of scheduling and alignment reasons.
-Once approved a draft of the teams will take place after conditioning begins to fill these teams.
-The draft of Barstow Community Football players shall adhere to the following procedures.

-d.
+b.
 The Commissioner and the Head Athletic Director will oversee all parts of the selection, and also set up the conditioning and contact practices, so that it is fair for both coaching staffs.

 Sections VIII - Team and Player Protection